 If you follow a plant-based diet, look for quality protein sources or combinations that form a complete protein, like quinoa, beans, and rice.
 If needed, seek a protein supplement to support your macronutrient needs.
 Plant-based foods like avocados that provide healthy fats can further support the balance of sex hormones to help get you in the mood.
 If a change in diet isn’t in the cards, there are a variety of supplements to balance hormones that you can take.

 Cacao is infamous for being an aphrodisiac, and there’s some scientific reasoning to back this up.
 With its ability to stimulate the release of endorphins and serotonin, Cacao may help boost mood and spark libido (5,6,7).
 That’s because serotonin acts on vasoconstriction and vasodilation in the female genital tract, meaning it could enhance blood flow down there, helping you feel more fiery.
 Cacao also contains a compound called theobromine that stimulates the nervous system.
 This, in conjunction with cacao’s fatty acid amides acting as cannabinoid mimics, might contribute to transient feelings of pleasure or arousal (7).
-So grab that dark chocolate bar and increase your sex hormone levels naturally.
+So grab that dark chocolate bar or make a cup of mushroom hot chocolate and increase your sex hormone levels naturally.

 2. Harness Herbs

 There are a number of herbs and adaptogens that have been studied for their impact on desire and libido.

 Shatavari, a powerful plant from the asparagus family harvested for its thick, succulent roots, is a powerful aphrodisiac primarily used to support sexual health.
 In its natural form, organic Shatavari extract can be a powerful supplement for those looking to improve their sexual drive.